Young Living Essential Oils

 The more we learn about how various things interact within our bodies, the more we find ourselves craving natural, pure products.
 We don't want to put anything into or onto our bodies that shouldn't be there, so we've started making our own recipes with all natural products from brands we trust.

-When it comes to cannabis, terpenes bind to our cannabinoid receptors alongside cannabinoids like THC and CBD and affect their chemical output, enhancing the cannabinoids' effects and dictating what experience we'll have.
+When it comes to cannabis, terpenes bind to our endocannabinoid receptors alongside cannabinoids like THC and CBD and affect their chemical output, enhancing the cannabinoids' effects and dictating what experience we'll have.
 If you've ever heard someone say that they like the strain of cannabis that makes them energetic, giggly or sleepy, it isn't the THC or CBD profile that they're referring to — it's the terpene profile.

 Terpenes and their effects aren't unique to cannabis.